Bachelor of Arts (minor only)

 - STAT101 Statistics 1

-- MATH101 Methods of Mathematics or MATH102 Mathematics 1A
+- One of MKTG100 Principles of Marketing, or MATH101 Methods of Mathematics or MATH102 Mathematics 1A.

-We recommend that if either English or Māori is your native language and you do not have prior exposure to a foreign language that you take language courses.
+We recommend that if either English or Māori is your native language and you do not have prior exposure to a foreign language that you take a language and/or culture courses.
 You will be directed to the appropriate level of courses based on an assessment of your language ability.
 This will be carried out by the relevant language department.
-The selected language or cultural courses must be approved by the International Business Director.
+The selected language or cultural courses must be approved.

 Native speakers of a foreign language are not permitted to take courses in that language/culture for credit towards the major.